 The single family home market in Harrisonburg and Rockingham County improved significantly between 2015 and 2016.
 After three years of relatively little change in the number of single family home sales (813, 819, 818) we saw a sudden and dramatic increase to 978 home sales.
 Looking back, there have only been two years (2004, 2005) when more single family homes were sold in Harrisonburg and Rockingham County.
 This 20% increase in the pace of single family home sales was accompanied by a 7% increase in the median sales price.
-Median home sales prices seem to be poised to make another decent sized increase in 2017.
+The median sales prices of detached homes seem likely to make another decent sized increase in 2017.